rwdaigle/exgen/README.md

 Some things I'd like to add include:

-* Allow for non-repo based templates (URL, local FS, etc...)
+* Allow for non-repo based templates (git repo, URL, local FS, etc...)